You want smart political talk without the meltdowns?

 And if the environmentalists tell you he's poisoning the air and poisoning the water, well, that's going to be an obstacle.

-And then you have these weak need spineless Republicans that don't have any courage or vision, if you don't call their offices with a steady stream and flood of support, then you know, he might have difficulty making these changes.
+If you don't call their offices with a steady stream and flood of support, then he might have difficulty making these changes.

 Well, that's all money that can be spent on manufacturing centers and factories and creating jobs for Americans.

-The next big component of this is if he eliminates Obamacare, you know, the Democrats' line is you break it, you own it.
+The next big component of this is if he eliminates Obamacare, you know, the Democrats' line is, you break it, you own it.

 No, you already broke it.

-It's shattered, it's in tattered all over the place.
+It's tattered all over the place.

 And now we have to clean up your mess.